We talk about the big issues in the Mongrel household – never leaving a stone unturned.

 Ah yes, the “ion” plan.

-Because there has been no “success” in the “succession” plan.
-Not yet, anyway.
+Because there was no “success” in the “succession” plan.
+Boom-Tish!

 Mick Malthouse did not want to leave the Pies.
 Nathan Buckley was ready to coach.
-So, Eddie McGuire implemented a plan that would see Malthouse move into a different role at the club (was it Director of Coaching?) that would see him act as a mentor of sorts to Bucks.
+So, Eddie McGuire implemented a plan that would see Malthouse move into a different role at the club (was it Director of Coaching?
+Something like that) which would see him act as a mentor of sorts to Bucks.

-The problem was, Bucks had already been mentored by Malthouse as both a player and assistant coach.
-He’d done his apprenticeship and was ready to strike out on his own.
+The problem was, Malthouse had already mentored Bucks as both a player and assistant coach.
+Buckley had done his apprenticeship and was ready to strike out on his own.